 Child abuse charges present innumerable nuances and layers of complexity to both the prosecution and defense.

-Child Abuse is defined as the emotional, physical or sexual ill-treatment and negligence of a child or children.
-Any act or a series of acts of commission or omission by the parent or a caregiver leading to a potential harm or threat of harm to the child can be construed under child abuse.
-Child abuse can happen in the child’s home, in schools and other organizations, communities the child interacts or is associated with.
+Child Abuse is defined as the emotional, physical, or sexual ill-treatment and negligence of a child or children.
+Any act or series of acts of commission or omission by the parent or a caregiver leading to a potential harm or threat of harm to the child can be construed under child abuse.
+Child abuse can happen in the child’s home, in schools and other organizations, and in communities in which the child interacts or is associated with.

 Four major categories of child abuse are:

 Reports are generally made to the Department of Child and Youth Services (CYS).
-Generally, speaking, the department will take the child and undertake a forensic interview where a so-called expert will interview the child.
+A child abuse attorney in Pittsburgh can explain how this process works.
+Generally speaking, the department will take the child and undertake a forensic interview where a so-called expert will interview the child.
 In most cases, the interviewer will ask many leading questions; this will result in a tainted investigation.

-A skilled lawyer must understand the subtle dynamics of these cases and know how these cases are supposed to proceed.
+A skilled Pittsburgh criminal defense lawyer must understand the subtle dynamics of these cases and know how they are supposed to proceed.

-If you are being investigated or have been charged with child abuse in or near Pittsburgh, get in touch with a skilled attorney as soon as possible.
+If you are being investigated or have been charged with child abuse in or near Pittsburgh, get in touch with a skilled Pittsburgh child abuse attorney as soon as possible.

-Because Attorney Sean Logue used to prosecute these cases along with child pornography crimes, he has a comprehensive knowledge of these cases and is prepared to fight.
+Because Pittsburgh Criminal Defense Attorney Sean Logue used to prosecute these cases along with child pornography crimes, he has a comprehensive knowledge of them and is prepared to fight.
 We will counter any evidence against you and obtain any records from CYS.
 If there is any evidence that was incorrectly obtained, we will aggressively attack it in pursuit of advocacy.

 The most important thing in these cases is to take decisive and deliberate action to protect your rights.
 We encourage you to reach out and schedule a consultation as soon as possible.

-To get in touch and schedule a free initial consultation with an experienced Allegheny County lawyer from Logue law, contact us online or call 1-844-PITT-DUI or 412-389-0805.
+To get in touch and schedule a free initial consultation with an experienced child abuse lawyer in the Pittsburgh area, contact us online or call 1-844-PITT-DUI or 412-389-0805.